ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/learning-objectives-discrete-structures.md

     combined data (that may have missing and/or corrupted data values), implement, use, and evaluate a Python function that supports data analysis through these steps:
-    - Input, process, and check the data sets to confirm their correctness.
+    - Input, process, check, and clean the data sets to confirm their correctness.
     - Run an appropriate statistical technique (e.g., the calculation of a mean, median, or standard deviation) to summarize and analyze the data.
     - Use an appropriate data visualization technique that can create graphs and diagrams that highlight the salient properties of the data set (e.g., show the general trends in the data set while drawing attention to the dispersion of values).
+    - Use statistical analysis and data visualization techniques to identify hidden trends in a data set, supporting the prediction of new data values and properties.
-    - Perform an appropriate data processing method that can transform the data into any format required by any external functions (e.g., convert from JSON to CSV).
+    - Implement and use an appropriate data processing method that transforms the data into any format required by any external functions (e.g., convert from JSON to CSV).

 ## Rigorous Programming